hurshkarkhanis/consumer_complaints/README.md

 README.md

+-this is a submission I made for the coding challange portion of the Insight Data Engineering Program. -

 I was not able to complete the challenge as assigned, but am still proud of the effort I put in.